 The onetime White House lawyer discusses what Nixon knew and when he knew it, based on the Oval Office tapes.

 - I am malala by Malala Yousafzai with Christina Lamb

-The experience of the Pakistani girl who advocated for women’s education and was shot by the Taliban.
+The experience of the young Pakistani advocate for women’s education shot by the Taliban.

 - Lean in by Sheryl Sandberg with Nell Scovell